 The Master of Arts in Languages and Cultures, in German, our joint program with Millersville University launched Fall 2014.
 Contact Dr. Landwehr for more information.

-Newly admitted paid students can also enroll for Fall/Spring on MyWCU but for Summer should contact the Graduate Studies Office.
+Newly admitted paid students can also enroll for Fall/Spring on MyWCU but for Summer should contact the Graduate School Office.

 Note: WCU students willing to enroll in MU courses need to fill out a Visiting Scholar transfer form.